Tax Issues When Renting Your Home on Airbnb or VRBO

 Unfortunately, the tax rules involved can be complex.
 But it’s up to you to understand and follow them because room and home rental services won’t do it for you.

 Tax-Free Rental Income for Short-Term (Less Than 14 Days Annually) Rentals

 You can rent out all or part of your home or apartment for up to 14 days per year and all the rental income you receive is tax-free, no matter how much you earn.
-In fact you don't even have to report the income to the IRS.
-Your rental income is tax free if, during the year:
+In

 - you rent out your home for 14 days or less), and

 - the home is used personally for more than 14 days, or more than 10% of the total days it is rented to others at a fair rental price.
 (IRC Sec.
 280A(g).)

 If you only rent out a room in your home or apartment and continue to live in the rest of the space, you’ll have no problem meeting the personal use requirement.
 But if you rent out the entire home or apartment, you need to keep careful track of your rental or non-rental days.

 If you qualify for such tax-free treatment, you may not deduct any operating expenses for the property or take any depreciation deduction.
 You don’t file Schedule E, the tax form landlords file to report their income and

 Tax Issues When Renting Your Home For More Than 14 Days Per Year